National frameworks to address hate crime in Iceland

 Hate crime victim support

 The Family Justice Center in Reykjavík – a one-stop-shop for adult victims of violence – offers counselling, legal advice and interpretation services free of charge.
-The Center operates through the co-operation of law enforcement, public and municipal administration, and civil society.
+The Center works in co-operation with law enforcement, public and municipal administration, and civil society.
 The Center is attended by a police officer specialized in hate crimes.
-Women victims of hate crime can seek protection at a shelter, while migrants can address the Icelandic Human Rights Centre – a specialized civil society organization.
+Women victims of hate crime can find shelter, while migrants can address the Icelandic Human Rights Centre – a specialized civil society organization.

 Hate crime capacity building